3D Printing vs CNC for Rapid Prototyping

 Durability and Tolerance

 Much depends on the material being used.
-However, the basic premise of layering additive material that is fused together (3D printing) against one that subtracts from an original building block (CNC) would suggest the latter has greater strength – but that’s not always true.
+However, the basic premise of layering additive material fused (3D printing) against one that subtracts from an original building block (CNC) would suggest the latter has greater strength – but that's not always true.
 The cutting away of some materials could fundamentally weaken the structure.

 Individual Project Considerations